milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

   An alternative way to check what your BIOS supports without needing to know the BIOS's release date is to run the `nuc_wmi-query_leds` CLI command and see if returns `RGB Header` as an option or not in the supported LED types.

+### NUC 12

+*  The NUC 12 BIOS releases prior to Mar 2023 are in various states of functionality.
+In its orignal release form, the BIOS had invalid return types for methods compared to what was documented and subsequent releases had broken `get_led_control_item` and `set_led_control_item` implementations that could not be worked around by simply modifying the the WMI spec definition for return types.
+The broken implementations had different behavior for each of the indicator option modes.